Darlington-Qaunt/Triangular-Arbitrage/README.md

 6\. **Visualization and Results Interpretation**
 A second script, visualize\_arbitrage.py, was developed to analyze and plot the results of each session.
 Using the stored CSV file, I generated the following key plots:

 * Profit Over Time \- Visual trend of profit/loss across time intervals.
-* Profit Histogram \- Distribution of profitable vs. unprofitable opportunities.
 * Cmulative Profit \- Total performance over the session.
 * Initial vs Final Capital \- Comparison of starting vs ending USDT.
 *  Opportunity Frequency \- Number of profitable trades vs. missed opportunities.